AsteriskAmpersand/MHW-Free-HyperKinetics/README.md

 Furthermore, please do not use this to produce in-game pornography.
 There's already thousands of tools and platforms for that sort of thing, and the last thing I want is to have my tool or my game of modding choice to further be associated and stereotyped with that sort of content.
 Again, I can't stop you, it's an open source license, but I am asking nicely.

+# Usage and Documentation

+Tutorials and explanations of the systems involved can be found on the [modding wiki's relevant article](https://github.com/Ezekial711/MonsterHunterWorldModding/wiki/Free-Hyperkinetics-and-Independent-TIML-Works-Overview).

 # Contributing
 You can contribute to this repository through a well documented or founded PR.
 You can log issues or bugs through the issue tracker on this project page.